pablodecm/phd_thesis/src/102_chapter_2.md

 small groups of low-level readouts for each sub-detector in collision are used to construct higher-level summaries that distill the information regarding the origin, direction or energy of the particles.
-In a second step, such high level constructs are put together by an algorithm based on the expected properties of each particle type, to obtain a list of *physical objects* and their relevant attributes, which would probably correspond to those that actually were generated in the collision.
+In a second step, such high level constructs are linked by an algorithm based on the expected properties of each particle type, to obtain a list of *physics objects* and their relevant attributes, which would probably correspond to those that actually were generated in the collision.
+Such approach, that is referred as *particle flow * (PF) event reconstruction [@Sirunyan:2017ulk] within CMS data analysis techniques, has proven very effective to obtain a lower dimensional transformation of the detector readout that is greatly simplifies the interpretation and categorisation of events based on their particle content.

+As mentioned before, the first reconstruction stage encompasses the combination of detector traces in each sub-detector system to create higher level constructs.
+In the tracking detector, this amounts to associate the location estimate for the signals detected in all layers of the pixel and strip detector, referred to as  *hits*, to trajectories of charged particles, simply called *tracks*.
+This inverse measurement problem is tackled in CMS by using a combinatorial extension of the Kalman Filter algorithm [@Billoir:1990we; @Mankel:334615; @Adam:934067].
+In broad terms, the algorithm starts by selection sets of two-hit and three-hit associations from the inner layers, referred to as *seeds*, which are then extrapolated outwards and used to gather hits in the the other layers by consecutive prediction and update steps, keeping all combinations that are deemed compatible.
+An additional step is then carried out, that filters out all candidate tracks under some pre-defined quality threshold and removes possible duplicates.
+Once the set of hits that define each track are found, their parameters are fitted again using a more detailed prediction step in the Kalman filter, thus obtaining more acurrate estimates for their origin, momentum and direction.